 For our developments, we distinguish the term “network emulation” from “network simulation” primarily on the real time nature of network emulation versus simulation.
 Most of our hardware in the loop (HWIL) developments require real time emulation — whereas OPNET and other products such as ns-3, are discrete event based network simulators that are not real-time.
 The differences between the terms network emulation and simulation are further described in the news post Network Emulation vs. Simulation.

-This network emulation typically occurs at the control plane for networked devices, but can also required emulation of the data plane such as when emulating the queuing and delay characteristics of a bandwidth constrained device to emulate and test network latencies representing the transfer of data over a wireless shared medium.
+Network emulation typically occurs at the control plane for networked devices, but can also require emulation of the data plane such as when emulating the queuing and delay characteristics of a bandwidth constrained device, to emulate and test network latencies (representing the transfer of data over a wireless shared medium).

-The necessity for developing custom network emulators stemmed from the custom messaging protocols or content, and the behavior characteristics that we not achievable through the use of either a commercial or open source network emulation package available at the time of the development.
+The necessity for developing custom network emulators stemmed from the custom real-time messaging protocols or content required, and the behavioral characteristics that were not achievable through the use of either a commercial or open source network emulation packages available at the time of the development.